Sir Richard Wallace, 1st Baronet: Illegitimate Issue

 Thirty years before their marriage Wallace had an illegitimate son by Amélie, baptised Georges Henry Edmond Castelnau (1840–1887).
 In 1871, aged 31, Wallace officially recognised him as his son under the name "Edmond Richard Wallace".
 But permanently illegitimate under English law (but not under French law) he was unable to inherit his father's baronetcy.
-He served in the French army during the Prussian War, under General Joseph Vinoy, and was made, like his father, a chevalier de la Légion d'Honneur.
+He served in the French army during the Franco-Prussian War, under General Joseph Vinoy, and was made, like his father, a chevalier de la Légion d'Honneur.
 Bohemian by nature, he was unwilling to conform to Wallace's wish for him to become an English gentleman and to reside on the Lisburn estate in Ireland.

 Rather than marrying a suitable English lady, Edmund felt loyalty to his mistress Suzanne Amélie Gall and to his four illegitimate children in France causing a split with Wallace that was unresolved at the time of his early death in 1887, aged 47.
 The three grandsons were to have distinguished careers in the French military.
 Under the name Lucy Arbell, the granddaughter, Georgette Wallace (1878–1947), became a celebrated opera singer.